Expand All | Collapse All

 pilon --genome genome.fasta --frags frags.bam --fix "bases,amb"

-Only include reads that pass quality filtering by the sequencing instrument
+Include reads that failed quality filtering by the sequencing instrument

 Only process the specified targets.
 Targets are comma-separated with each target consisting of a fasta element name and optionally a base range separated from the fasta element name by a colon(:).